Read Rene's Latest Book

 Connection Conundrum explores how to hone your creative drive and what it actually means to really be 'creative'.
 Creativity Conundrum also touches on memoirs of Rene's 25+ years experience in the creative industry and stories and lessons she has learnt along the way.

-To Preorder Rene's Published Work
+To Learn More About Rene's Work

 Connection Conundrum explores the complexities of the Creative drive as it impacts us as individuals and as a society.
 Unpack the vast phenomenon of Creativity with Rene Urbanovich, as she reveals the precepts, process, product and promise of Creativity, providing a new worldview for anyone endeavoring to live a Creative life in our constantly changing technological world.